OldManUmby/Sundered-Shadows/Manuscript/06 Backmatter/06 Backcover.md

 ### Game Features

 ***Old School Renaissance.*** *Sundered Shadows* is styled in the classic nature of early roleplaying games.
-As such, this ruleset utilizes the standard ability arrays and familiar concepts of many classic roleplaying games.
+As such, this ruleset utilizes the standard ability arrays and familiar concepts of many OSR-style games.

 ***Theatre-of-the-Mind.*** *Sundered Shadows* is a return to the non-tactical, back-and-forth, cinematic environment where everything in-game is wholly imagined, taking place in the minds of the players and the shadowmaster.